systopia/CiviProxy/README.md

 There shouldn't be any requirements that any web hoster wouldn't comply with, but here they are:

  1. PHP 5.3+
+ 2. PHP PEAR (to install on Debian/Ubunto, run `apt-get install php-pear`).
- 2. Read/write permissions on your webspace
+ 3. Read/write permissions on your webspace
- 3. Reasonable amount of protection, i.e. only authorised users (you) can upload/download the files
+ 4. Reasonable amount of protection, i.e. only authorised users (you) can upload/download the files
- 4. Ideally with it's own IP address (makes configuring the VPN easier)
+ 5. Ideally with it's own IP address (makes configuring the VPN easier)

 ## Why not an application firewall?

 The traditional approach to this problem would be an application firewall / reverse proxy setup.
 However, CiviCRM can have very complex interactions with other systems (e.g. via the API), and a malicious request can sometimes only be detected by understanding the meaning of the individual parameters.

 Creating firewall rules for this level of detail is very complex and is very hard to maintain.

 For this reason we wanted to take another approach and build a simple "bridgehead" system that *understands* CiviCRM, thus making its configuration and maintenance as easy as possible.